nspcc-dev/neofs-dev-env/README.md

 ```
 When all services are up, you need to make GAS deposit for test wallet to be
 able to pay for NeoFS operations.
 Test wallet is located in `wallet/wallet.json`
-with the corresponding key in `wallet/wallet.key`
+with the corresponding key in `wallet/wallet.key`.
+The password is empty.

 ```
 $ make prepare.ir